 This is precisely the case we have before us in apologetics.
 Before this modern resurgence of biblical presuppositional apologetics reached my ear, I was engaged in bringing evidenced to a biased jury.
 When we put God on trial, what does the Bible say about that jury member/judge?
 Romans 1 tells us they know God exist already but they suppress that truth in their unrighteousness, they know God and God has made Himself clear but they do not honor Him and worship other things instead.
 Romans 3 tells us they are not righteous, they don’t understand or seek God, they have turned away, they love lies, they do not do anything good.
 They curse and are bitter.
 They love violence, they hate peace, and they don’t fear God.
 Romans 8 tells us they are literally unable to do anything good.

 Now, is that a biased jury?
 Is that a judge that’s ready to hear a case?
 Is that a jury ready to evaluate evidence fairly?
 As a matter of fact, it’s a jury that has already rejected the evidence.

 A good lawyer would not continue this case.
 And that essentially is what presuppositional apologetics is.
 We call out their bias, expose their inconsistencies, demonstrate the revelation they rely upon, and call for a mistrial.
 Classical apologetics continues with the case and presents the evidence.

-Now there is one area where this analogy breaks down completely.
-And that is that it doesn’t address the absurdity of thinking God belongs on trial in the courtrooms of sinful men in the first place.
+There is one area where this analogy breaks down completely.
+It fails to address the absurdity of thinking God belongs on trial in the courtrooms of sinful men in the first place.
 Jesus is King.
 We are on trial.
-He has only been on trial before.
-That was before Chief Priests, Pilate, and Herod.
-And we immediately know all of those men to be in sin during that process and we know that Jesus went into those trials willfully (Matthew 26:52-54), He was not summoned by a whiny agnostic demanding evidence.
+He has been on trial before.
+That was before the Chief Priests, Pilate, and Herod.
+And we immediately know all of those men to be in sin during that process.
+We know that Jesus went into those trials willfully (Matthew 26:52-54), He was not summoned by a whiny agnostic demanding evidence.